 Location: Umbria, Italy

-Period(s) of Occupation: Etruscan; Roman Republican; Roman Imperial
+Period(s) of Occupation: Etruscan; Roman Republican; Roman Imperial, late antique

 Minimum Length of Stay for Volunteers: 3 weeks

 Room and Board Arrangements

 The fee covers room and board.
 The dig house is a 10th monastery, the Convento S. Lorenzo in Vineis, near the excavation - two to four to a room.
 Some additional rooms are in a Ex-School just down the road from the Convento.
 These rooms are domatory style.
 Both residences have laundry machines and drying racks.
 Meals are taken in the refectory of monastery.
 They are prepared by a chef who is on staff.
 Pictures of the accommodations are up at digumbria.com under facebook photos.